getgrav/grav-learn/pages/20/02.migration/05.developer-upgrade-guide/doc.md

 - **First-party REST API** as a core component
 - **`compatibility:` blueprint flag** for plugins and themes
 - **Quark 2** is the new default theme
+- **Twig content sandbox** for editor-authored Twig in page content, with an `onBuildTwigSandboxPolicy` event for plugins

 ## Critical Breaking Changes